teklynk/raspi-streamer/readme.md

 ```

 # Additional Notes
-- Rename sample.env to .env and update the file with your settings.
+- Rename sample.env to .env and update it with your specific settings.
-- Ensure the correct audio device (hw:1,0 in the example) is configured in your Python script (stream_control.py) for ALSA.
+- __Samba Setup:__
   - Customize the Samba configuration (smb.conf) according to your security and network requirements.
   - Adjust permissions (create mask, directory mask) in the Samba share configuration as necessary for your use case.
+- __Audio Latency:__
-- Audio latency may need to be adjusted depending on your capture device.
+  - Audio latency may need adjustment depending on your capture device.
 Experiment with different -itsoffset values in stream_control.py.
-Try starting with: "-itsoffset", "0.1".
+Start with: "-itsoffset", "0.1".
+- __Service Management:__
-- If you make a change to the stream_control.py script, you will need to restart the stream_control service.
+  - If you make changes to the stream_control.py script, restart the stream_control service to apply the updates.
+- __Performance Tips:__
-- The values in the sample.env are what worked best for me with a Raspberry Pi 4 8GB.
-These values were tested with Twitch and Owncast.
+  - The values in sample.env worked best for testing on a Raspberry Pi 4 8GB with Twitch and Owncast.
 Your experience may vary.
-- KEYFRAME_INTERVAL=60 is the equivalent to a 2 second keyframe.
-This is based on your framerate * 2 (30 fps x 2 = 60 keyframe interval).
+  - KEYFRAME_INTERVAL=60 corresponds to a 2-second keyframe interval, calculated as framerate * 2 (e.g., 30 fps * 2 = 60).
+- __Troubleshooting:__
+  - If something doesn't seem to be working, try turning it off and on again.

+# Future Plans
+This project is ongoing, with exciting future enhancements in the pipeline:
+- __Hardware Upgrade:__
+  - We plan to incorporate the [Geekworm Raspberry Pi X630 V1.5 Hdmi to CSI-2 Module](https://geekworm.com/products/x630) to replace the current USB capture device.
+This module will be integrated onto a custom circuit board along with LEDs, buttons, and GPIO headers, creating a "hat" for the Raspberry Pi.
+This will streamline the setup, making it almost a plug-and-play solution.
+- __Web UI:__
+  - A web-based user interface will be developed to configure settings, start/stop streaming and recording, and review logs.
+This interface will be accessible from mobile devices, allowing you to manage your streaming setup conveniently from your couch.